lfhohmann/codewars-katas/6kyu/vin_checker.py/README.md

     Ex.:
     5YJ3E1EAXHF000347 is a valid VIN.

+### Input Validation

+Input validation is part of the Kata, VINs with lenghts different than 17 characters or containing invalid characters should return `False` as well.

 ### Online VIN Checker

 [Click here](https://vpic.nhtsa.dot.gov/decoder/CheckDigit/Index/5YJ3E1EA7HF000337) to open an online VIN Checker if you want to better understand how it works.